FerryTempo/FTServer/README.md

 _Note: `npm run test` will first run the ESLint linter, confirming code quality.
 Any issues with code quality will block the unit tests from running._

+## Schema Documentation
+We auto-generate schema documentation based on the JSON Schema.
+That documentation is [available in the /docs directory](https://github.com/FerryTempo/FTServer/blob/main/docs/README.md).

 ## Contributing
 To help contribute to FTServer, please read and follow the guidelines in [Contributing.md](./docs/Contributing.md).